 If the mode requires configuration of the TOE prior to its operation, the evaluator shall check the operational guidance to ensure that instructions for this configuration are contained within that guidance.

-For FCS_IPSEC_EXT.1.7, [ST] specifies that the TOE shall ensure that IKEv1 Phase 1 exchanges use only main mode.
+For FCS_IPSEC_EXT.1.7, [ST] specifies that the TOE shall ensure that IKEv1 Phase 1 exchanges use only Main mode, because Aggressive Mode is not supported and is not a configurable option.